nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Quick start

-1. Ensure you have Java `17` or above installed in your Computer.
+1. Ensure you have Java `17` or above installed on your Computer.
    1. To check if you have Java installed, open a command terminal:
       * Windows: Open Windows PowerShell or open the start menu and enter `cmd`.
       * MacOS: Open the Terminal app or press Cmd and spacebar together and enter `terminal`.